-The opening language of subsection (a) that any offense of harassment must include a purpose to harm or seriously alarm the victim.
+The opening language of subsection (a) that any offense of harassment must include an intent to harm or seriously alarm the victim.
+The substitution of the word "intent" for "purpose" avoids repeating the word "purpose".
 The addition to the opening language is derived from the Model Penal Code where it appears in the equivalent of subsections (a) and (c).
 This change solves the problem where the defendant intended to harass the victim but for a legitimate purpose.
 R.G. v.
 R.G. (the dispute about care of parents) and State v.
 Finance American Corp. (debt collection) may be such situations.